1. Introduction

 triple is also used as a named graph, an LDES consumer MAY assume the payload of the upsert is in the named graph.

-A consumer MUST implement a way to find back this group of triples in case an update or deletion comes in.
+A consumer MUST implement a way to find this group of triples again in case an update or deletion comes in.

 The goal of a retention policy is to indicate in what way a specific view will not be able to provide a complete history of the event stream to the consumer.
-This can help a consumer in the discovery phase to pick an specific LDES view, or help the consumer to detect non-viable synchronization set-ups.
+This can help a consumer in the discovery phase to pick a specific LDES view, or help the consumer detect non-viable synchronization setups.

-When no retention policy is provided in the root node, the consumer MUST assume that all members, that have once been added to the ldes:EventStream
+When no retention policy is provided in the root node, the consumer MUST assume that all members that have been added to the ldes:EventStream

 A retention policy will be described on the root node.